Nabeel Gareeb

-Nabeel Gareeb is a Memon Pakistani-American businessman.
-He was the president and chief executive officer as well as a member of the board of directors of MEMC (now SunEdison) between 30 April 2002 and 12 November 2008.
+Nabeel Gareeb (born 1964) is a Memon Pakistani-American businessman.
+He was the president and chief executive officer, as well as a member of the board of directors, of MEMC (now SunEdison) between 30 April 2002 and 12 November 2008.

-Education

-Gareeb was born in Karachi, Pakistan, and immigrated to the United States over 25 years ago.
-He holds a Master of Science degree in engineering management from Claremont Graduate School, and a Bachelor of Science degree in engineering from Harvey Mudd College.
+Early life and education

+Gareeb was born in 1964 in Karachi, Pakistan, to a father who worked as a textile importer and a mother who was a gynaecologist.
+When his parents relocated to Saudi Arabia for work, Gareeb, then fourteen, remained in Pakistan on his own; he finished high school at fifteen and worked as a factory manager while preparing for the SAT.
+He did not perform well on the SAT on his first two attempts before achieving a score sufficient for admission to Harvey Mudd College in Claremont, California, where he earned a Bachelor of Science degree in electrical engineering.
+He subsequently immigrated to the United States and later earned a Master of Science degree in engineering management from Claremont Graduate School.

 Career

-Prior to joining MEMC, he worked for ten years at the International Rectifier Corporation, a supplier of power semiconductors, where he became chief operating officer.
+Prior to joining MEMC, Gareeb worked for ten years at the International Rectifier Corporation, a supplier of power semiconductors, where he was most recently chief operating officer.

+He was appointed president and chief executive officer, and a member of the board of directors, of MEMC Electronic Materials on 30 April 2002.
+He resigned both positions in October 2008, effective 12 November 2008, with board member Marshall Turner serving as interim CEO while a permanent successor was sought.

 Achievements

-According to a 2007 list compiled by Forbes, Gareeb was one of the highest paid CEOs in the US.
-He also listed himself in the top 25 highest paid men.
-Forbes reported him "The 43 year old executive ranks 1 within Semiconductors".
-His total salary for the five-year period from 2003 to 2008 was estimated at $106.06 million.
+According to a 2007 list compiled by Forbes, Gareeb was one of the highest-paid CEOs in the United States.
+He was also listed among the twenty-five highest-paid men in the United States by Fortune.
+Forbes described him as ranking first within the semiconductor sector at age 43.
+His total compensation for the five-year period from 2003 to 2008 was estimated at 106.06 million US dollars.